St Thomas's Church, Huddersfield

 St Thomas's Church is a Church of England church in the Diocese of Leeds.
 It is situated in Huddersfield, West Yorkshire, England and is a Grade II* listed building.
 The church was designed by Sir George Gilbert Scott and built between 1857 and 1859.
 It was consecrated in 1859 and celebrated its 150th anniversary in 2009.

+Tradition

 St Thomas's stands in the Modern Catholic tradition of the Church of England.
-As the parish rejects the ordination of women, it receives alternative episcopal oversight from the Bishop of Wakefield (currently Tony Robinson).
+As the parish rejects the ordination of women, it receives alternative episcopal oversight from the Bishop of Beverley (currently Stephen Race).